evan0590/PythonSlotMachineCL/README.md

 show_slot method prints the three random faces when called from the function below.
 - Full house - all 3 columns contain the same value. -> Player wins an amount equal to the bet.
 - Half house - 2 of the 3 columns contain the same value. -> Player wins half the amount bet.
-- Empty house - all 3 columns conains different values.
+- Empty house - all 3 columns contain different values.